hasis/hasis/README.md

-- 👋 Hi, I’m @hasis
+- 👋 Hi, do stuff.
-- ❤️ JavaScript, Swift, Markdown
+- JavaScript, Swift, Markdown
-- 🏸 Outside of writing code and making my teams tick, I enjoy a good ⚽ tackle, 🎵 & 📽️ making and having a cuddly orange cat in my lap.
+- Love a good tackle